opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ dovetail run --testsuite <test-suite-name>

 Multiple test suites may be available.
-For the purpose of running CVP test suite, the test suite name follows the following format, ``cvp.<major>.<minor>.<patch>``.
+For the purpose of running OVP test suite, the test suite name follows the following format, ``cvp.<major>.<minor>.<patch>``.
 The latest and default test suite is cvp.0.8.0.